I still get excited when I get the chance to visit a new museum dedicated…

 Having been bought up on classic Western films starring great iconic actors such as John Wayne, Patrick Widmark, Henry Fonda and alike, I have always wanted to visit some of the towns synonymous with these movies.
 So, as we journeyed through Kansas the opportunity to visit Dodge City was too good to miss.
 To get in the mood for this adventure we, well mainly me, binge watched several of the old Western movies that we picked up cheaply on DVD at Walmart stores and that were running on the classic movie channels on TV.

-The Boot Hill Museum has been built on the original site of the famous grave yard.
-They have also constructed a replica of the original the Front Street.
+The Boot Hill Museum has been built on the original site of the famous graveyard.
+They have also constructed a replica of the original Front Street.
 We arrived at the museum early and it was like a ghost town.
-After a short orientation movie we set out to explore.
+After a short orientation movie, we set out to explore.

-The museum exhibits are fascinating and there are some fantastic artifacts and photographs from the period (around the 1850’s to 1880’s).
+The museum exhibits are fascinating and there are some fantastic artefacts and photographs from the period (around the 1850s to 1880s).
 There were profiles of the good and bad characters from Dodge City’s past.
 We then took a brief trip outside and look around the Boot Hill cemetery, which is on the original site but is marked with none too authentic grave markers.
 Amusing but it does not add anything to the experience!
-Next we headed off to Front Street, which is continuation of the museum.
+Next, we headed off to Front Street, which is a continuation of the museum.
 We visited the general store and had a chat with some of the “locals” and then hit the saloon where one of the costumed staff is teaching a special ed member of staff the guitar.
 The young man gave us a rendition of “Twinkle twinkle little star”, for which we thanked him with rapturous applause.
-The look of pride on his face was heart warming.
+The look of pride on his face was heartwarming.
 We then knocked back our sarsaparillas before heading off into the sunset.